 There’s good reason to have one.
 It’s effectively like having a witness with you at all times.
 And if you’re in an accident, it can provide an impartial view of events to help assign blame and settle a car insurance claim.

 What’s more, the Insurance Fraud Bureau estimates there are annually 30,000 ‘crash for cash’ incidents where fraudsters deliberately cause crashes to claim off the innocent drivers’ insurance.
 A dash cam can help catch those crooks out.

 And what about all the times you leave your car unattended?
 Whether you park up to nip in the shops, or leave your car in one of those ridiculously small parking spaces, it’s impossible to have eyes on your vehicle 24/7.
-As they’re battery operated, a dash cam with a Parking Mode if this kind of surveillance is important to you.
+You’ll need a dash cam with a Parking Mode if this kind of surveillance is important to you.
 Be aware that some form of professional installation may be required.